We’re an affiliate

 Check whether the battery is able to generate the right voltage.
 Also, ensure that the power cuts off when it is supposed to.

 If the charger does not cut off it could damage the battery and burn it.
-Testing the charger and the battery is important and you can use your voltage meter for the purpose.
+Testing the charger and the battery is important and you can use your voltage meter [Amazon Link] for this purpose.

 If the vehicle has absolutely no power then follow why my ride on battery won’t charge.